David J. Price

 The Effects of Layoffs on Opioid Use and Abuse (with Marius Opstrup Morthorst and Peter Rønø Thingholm)

-Occupations and Earnings Growth (with William Arbour)
+What Occupations Do (with William Arbour)

 Outsourcing, Insourcing, and Worker Mobility in Production Networks (with Federico Huneeus, Kory Kroft, and Kevin Lim)